 When starting a small business,it's important to ensure that you’re not contravening competition law.
 Competition law has two sources: the Competition Act, 89 of 1998, and the common law (i.e. law based on case law and old authorities).
 The Competition Act focuses on two broad areas: (a) harmful competitive practices that existing businesses may not engage in; and (b) the competitive effects of mergers and acquisitions.
 This article explores how not to contravene competition law.

-The most common serious mistake made by entrepreneurs is not choosing the right business from the very beginning.
+The most common, serious mistake made by entrepreneurs is not choosing the right business from the very beginning.
 This article will provide you with important evaluation techniques to decide which business is right for you.
 Use this article and the videos within it to plan how to start your new business.
 Planning ahead for your business will make it both successful and fulfilling.

 Business Partners Limited has compiled a list of institutions and training providers offering courses in business management and entrepreneurship, which should add value to someone looking to start or grow their small business.
 This list focuses on accredited courses.
 Full time, part time, distance learning, and even online programmes are included in this list.

 Owning and running a small business is an impressive feat.
 For some, however, reaching this point can be difficult and confusing.
 You might not be sure of your business concept or you might still be figuring out how to manage your finances.
 But, if you follow these simple tricks and tips, you will become the success you have always dreamed of.
 Here is everything small business owners need to know.